 Barbara is a Ph.D.
 Research Fellow at the Faculty of Law, University of Bergen.
-Her Ph.D. project "The role of business entities in combatting marine plastic pollution" is dealing with the legal and economic aspects of marine plastic pollution.
+Her Ph.D. project "The role of business entities in combatting marine plastic pollution" is dealing with the legal and economic aspects of marine plastic pollution with a special focus on EU legislation and policies.
 The active participation of the corporate sector is essential to reduce the impacts and costs of plastics on the environment.
-Therefore, the research aims to identify possible ways how the role of the private sector could be defined and what kind of environmental regulatory instruments could be the most efficient to have bearing on their decision-making process and behavior in tackling marine plastic pollution.
+During the research, Barbara would like to understand how environmental regulations can promote the circular economy in the plastic production value chain and how the corporate sector could be involved in the fight against marine plastic pollution in a responsible way

 Marine plastic is high on the research agenda at UIB, see i.e. https://www.uib.no/en/news/108425/plastic-oceans-what-do-we-know